Skip to main content

 Tensor types

-Tensors (like tuples but on stack):
+Tensors are similar to tuples but stored on the stack:

 var coords: (int, int) = (10, 20);